Coastal Shoulder Surgery & Sports Medicine, LLC is now open!!

 Robert Lewis, MD

 If your shoulder is frequently dislocating or feeling unstable inside the joint, a torn labrum may be the culprit.
-Robert Lewis, MD, at Coastal Shoulder Surgery & Sports Medicine in Largo, Florida, is a skilled orthopaedic surgeon who practices the most advanced techniques in arthroscopic labral tear repair.
+Robert Lewis, MD, at Coastal Shoulder Surgery & Sports Medicine, Tampa Bay, Largo, Florida, is a skilled orthopaedic surgeon who practices the most advanced techniques in arthroscopic labral tear repair.
 If shoulder problems are keeping you from working or from playing the sports you love, call or click online to schedule an appointment with Dr. Lewis today.

 Labrum Tear